novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 ### Other input objects
 There are other interesting input objects:`indexes` (dimensions) and `selector`.

-Indexes can be explicitly exposed on interfaces so that filtering  along dimensions is easier for app user.
+Indexes can be explicitly exposed on interfaces so that filtering  along dimensions is easier.

 If you need to set an **index widget** just drag it from de diagram or search for it using wizard object.
 **Indexes widget has their specific options menu.**